w3f/General-Grants-Program/grants/speculative/skynet-substrate-integration.md

 - Chains where interaction focuses on client-side web apps
 - Off-chain storage for NFTs
 - On-chain referencing of user-generated-content
-- Indirect communication for chain-external data (where another service can publish to skynet, to be consumed by the off-chain worker)
+- Indirect communication for chain-external data (where another service can publish to Skynet, to be consumed by the off-chain worker)
-- Persistance of runtime data that isn't saved to storage
+- Persistence of runtime data that isn't saved to storage

 ### Ecosystem Fit

 The most similar project in the ecosystem that we are aware of is the `offchain:ipfs` fork of Substrate that implements an ipfs node in Rust along with an example pallet.

-IPFS has many differences in performace, ease-of-use, availability and infrastructure as compared to Skynet, but critical to this conversation is that Portals will be taking care of much of the overhead that an IPFS node would.
-Because of this, we do not intend to need to make modifications to Substrate core for integration, instead working from the perspective of a pallet, allowing for easier maintenance and community up-take in the long term.
+IPFS has many differences in performance, ease-of-use, availability, and infrastructure as compared to Skynet, but critical to this conversation is that Portals will be taking care of much of the overhead that an IPFS node would.
+Because of this, we do not intend to need to make modifications to Substrate core for integration, but instead will be working from the perspective of a pallet, allowing for easier maintenance and community up-take in the long term.

 ## Team :busts_in_silhouette: